lhkhiem28/Enhancing-Vietnamese-Sentiment-Analysis-with-Ensemble-Networks/README.md

-# Enhancing Vietnamese Sentiment Analysis with Ensemble Networks
+# Enhance Vietnamese Sentiment Classification with Deep Learning and Ensemble Techniques

-This is the Pytorch implementation for the paper "Enhancing Vietnamese Sentiment Analysis with Ensemble Networks", which is submitted at the conference SOFSEM 2021.
+This is the Pytorch implementation for the paper "Enhance Vietnamese Sentiment Classification with Deep Learning and Ensemble Techniques", which is submitted at the conference SOFSEM 2021.

 ## Requirement